 How to get from Almaty to Bishkek and Bishkek to Almaty

 Kyrgyzstan‘s capital city and Kazakhstan‘s largest city are close together and connected by bus.
 If you find yourself in one, you might as well check out the other.
-The journey from Almaty to Bishkek (or Bishkek to Almaty) is one of the lower effort international trips you will make in Central Asia.
-Still, it is not particuilarly easy.
+The journey from Almaty to Bishkek (or Bishkek to Almaty) is one of the lower-effort international trips you will make in Central Asia.
+Still, it is not particularly easy.
 This will walk you through the trip going both directions.
 For more tips on navigating Kyrgyzstan, see my guide to getting around Kyrgyzstan.

 Almaty to Bishkek